thejjwang/Testing-Practice/README.md

 Run the tests using Jest and ensure that all tests pass.
 Part 4: JS Algorithm Problems.
 Write both the functions and the Test files for those functions exactly as you did for the above.

+REFACTOR isPalindrome to make it better (use string methods instead) READ data fetching

 Easy: Two Sum

 Description: Given an array of integers nums and a target integer target, return indices of the two numbers such that they add up to the target.